irklva/chess-game-react/README.md

 # Chess React pet project
 <p>
 Implemented chess logic: moves, check, mate, stalemate, castling, pawn promotion, moves saving.
 The chess models are accessed through the methods of the Board object.
-The abstraction allows isolating internal fields and methods.
+This abstraction allows isolating internal fields and methods.
 </p>
 <p>
-Implemented in the external part of the application: timers, move showing, return to other moves.
+Implemented in the external part of the application: game board, timers, move showing, return to other moves.
 The game is available for two players from one device.
 The application is adaptive for different screens.
 </p>